GoogleCloudPlatform/chef-google-compute/README.md

     },
     ...
   ]
-  region             reference to gcompute_region target_pools       [
+  region             reference to a gcompute_region target_pools       [
     reference to a gcompute_target_pool,
     ...
   ]
   target_size        integer
-  zone               reference to gcompute_zone project            string credential         reference to gauth_credential end
+  zone               reference to a gcompute_zone project            string credential         reference to gauth_credential end